dualmi/scu/README.md

 # SSH Connection Utility (SCU)
-Utility which provides faster way to jump in to your remote host than regular 'ssh' using Ansible yaml inventory or own hosts list.
+Utility that provides faster way to jump to remote hosts than plain 'ssh' using Ansible yaml inventory, Netbox or a custom hosts list.

+List of host sources:
+- .scurc file with array of hosts
+- ansible inventory in .yaml format
+- Netbox IPAM/DCIM platform

 ### Prerequisites